-Modern property law recognizes many intangible assets as transferrable or enforceable property rights, and these transferrable or enforceable intangible property rights should be discussed and valued in the context of their specific legal framework (such as trademark law, trade secret law, contract law applied to long term employment agreements or covenants not to compete, etc.), rather than being lumped into the catch-all category of residual goodwill.
-This Article suggests that the term "goodwill" should used to describe the narrower category of the ineffable qualities of a particular business that contribute to profitability, beyond not only cash and tangible assets but also beyond specifically identifiable intangible assets that are transferrable with or without the sale of a business.
+Modern property law recognizes many intangible assets enforceable property rights, and these enforceable and transferrable intangible property rights should be discussed and valued in the context of their specific legal framework (such as trademark law, trade secret law, contract law applied to employment agreements or covenants not to compete, etc.), rather than being lumped into the catch-all category of residual goodwill.
+This Article suggests that the term "goodwill" should used to describe the narrower category of the ineffable qualities of a particular business that contribute to profitability, beyond not only cash and tangible assets but also beyond specifically identifiable intangible assets that are legally enforceable or can be transferred with or without the sale of a business.
 This Article also suggests that the true nature of "residual goodwill" of most companies in the present mobile, digital and world-wide economy, where goods and services are increasingly fungible, has shifted from stable supplier/customer relationship to self-created "human capital" that will stay with the business after a sale, including not only research and development, but also "enhanced human capacities owing to education and training," social and organizational capital of the business, and personal capital of employees who will stay with the business (see discussion of John Tomer, Section III above).
 These investments, which the business has made in itself, are usually expensed and therefore are not carried as assets on the balance sheet and are not usually thought of as assets with separably determinable value. ("Costs of developing, maintaining, or restoring internally generated goodwill should not be capitalized."
 FASB Accounting Standards Update 350-20-05-4A (May 2019)).
-As we grow in our ability to identify and value the intangible human and relational capital assets of businesses, then these intangible assets too can move out of "residual goodwill" and be recognized as assets of the business, further increasing the accuracy of what must be excluded in some states as personal goodwill in a divorce.
+As we develop our ability to identify and value the intangible human and relational capital assets of businesses, then these intangible assets too can be moved out of "residual goodwill" to be recognized as assets of the business, reducing residual goodwill.